 Project organised education, versus subject based education.
 An alternative to traditional subject-based education is found in the project organised model where traditional taught courses assisted by actual practice are replaced by project work assisted by courses.
 The aim of the project work is "learning by doing" or "action learning".
-The project work is problem-based.
-The aim is broad understanding and the ability to deal with new and unknown problems.
+The project work is problem-based meaning that traditional textbook knowledge is replaced by the necessary knowledge to solve theoretical and practical problems from the society/reality.
+The aim is broad understanding of interrelationships and the ability to deal with new and unknown problems.

 In general the focus of university education should be more on "learning to learn".
 The traditional focus on acquisition of professional and technical skills (knowing how) often imply an "add-on" approach where for each new innovation one or more courses must be added to the curriculum to address a new technique.
 In is argued that this traditional subject-based approach should be modified by giving increased attention to entrepreneurial and managerial skills and to the process of problem-solving on a scientific basis (knowing why).
+The basic principles of this project-oriented educational model are presented below using the surveying programme at Aalborg University as an example.